SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/Conveyor Belt Object Detector.md

 ## Performance Calculation

-* Given a Clock period of 10ns in Json file , setup slack we got after routing is 6.95ns
+* Given a Clock period of 10ns in json file , setup slack we got after routing is 6.95ns
 ```
                               1
 Max Performance =  ------------------------